8-bit-confusion/FBTNTools/README.md

 For more information, see https://pip.pypa.io/en/stable/installation/.

 ### Code
 Call the function `install_packages()` in any python file to automatically download required packagaes (this requires PIP).
-This function only needs to be called once for a given python installation.
+This function only needs to be called once for a given Python installation.

 ### Command line
 requests: